-5 Summary and Conclusion
+5. Summary and Conclusion

 In this paper we proposed a novel approach for human action classification in videos based on combining appearance and motion information obtained from tracking of the human body parts.
-A mixture particle filter [21, 18] approach is used in which a single filter is responsible for each cluster mode.
+A mixture particle filter [27, 17] approach is used in which a single filter is responsible for each cluster mode.
 The approach is based on extracting a set of descriptors based on appearance and motion.
-We get the appearance information from the motion of the particles in the bins of the log-polar histogram attached to each cluster mode and the motion information from the trajectory of the individual cluster modes.
+We get the appearance information from the relative motion of the particles in the bins of the log-polar histogram attached to each cluster mode and the motion information from the trajectory of the individual cluster modes.
 It turns out that the histograms obtained from the bag of words representation of these descriptors are not only characteristic of the activity being performed but are also highly robust to clutter, as can be seen by the performance on Weizmann dataset in which there was lot of background clutter.

 We demonstrated results on two standard datasets i.e. the KTH and Weizmann Human Action Datasets.
-The results were comparable to the state of the art and they validate our proposed approach.
+The results were comparable to state of the art methods and they validate our proposed approach.
 Besides this, we also proposed two likelihood/ observation models for gray-scale images which are simple and easy to implement.

-In future we would like to experiment with other likelihood models for gray - scale images and would like to extend our approach to detect multiple activities in the same video and test it on a more challenging dataset.
+In future we would like to experiment with other likelihood models for gray-scale images and would like to extend our approach to detect multiple activities in the same video so as to provide a more complete understanding of the complete scene.